 Around 10:20 am, the man driving a Dodge Dakota hit a teacher pushing eight children in a multi-seat stroller outside the Pea Ridge Early Head Start Daycare Center, on Halleck Lane.

-Lotus told officers at the scene he fell asleep at the wheel, but officers believe Lotus could have possibly been impaired.
+Lothes told officers at the scene he fell asleep at the wheel, but officers believe Lotus could have possibly been impaired.

 ‘’We asked the driver if he would agree to give us a urine sample to potentially show the presence of a drug in his system, as well, a search warrant is being obtained right now to take his blood,’’ said Pea Ridge Public Information Officer, Michael Lisenbee.

 Moments after the incident Lotus’s neighbor, Abby Robinson, drove by the scene.
-Robinson said her first thought was Lotus had fallen asleep, ‘’most likely I think that’s what happened, whenever I pulled up on it, I assumed that he might have fallen asleep.’’
+Robinson said her first thought was Lothes had fallen asleep, ‘’most likely I think that’s what happened, whenever I pulled up on it, I assumed that he might have fallen asleep.’’